 Amazon Alexa, Google Home, Apple HomeKit and Samsung SmartThings are the major ecosystem players in the connected home arena.
 Amazon Alexa

 Alexa, Amazon’s Virtual Assistant is currently the best-selling and most affordable voice assistant in the market.
-Alexa works through its brand of Echo products and host of other smart speakers with Alexa enabled.
-Apart from playing your favourite music, reading news it also can switch on/off your lights and appliances (this will need smart switches).
+Alexa works through its brand of Echo products and a host of other smart speakers with Alexa enabled.
+Apart from playing your favourite music, reading the news it also can switch on/off your lights and appliances (this will need smart switches).
 Alexa is one of the most prevalent ecosystems on the market with a wide range of compatible devices such as thermostats (Ecobee4), lights, TVs (Fire TV Cube and Fire TV Editions) and more.

-While some are smart speakers and devices with Alexa built-in, the others are compatible devices that work with Alexa.
+While some are smart speakers and devices with Alexa built-in, others are compatible devices that work with Alexa.
 The second type of devices works when controlled using voice from another Alexa device.
-Alexa can identify and control connected compatible devices once you enable skill of the smart device.
+Alexa can identify and control connected compatible devices once you enable the skill of the smart device.

 Much like Alexa, Google Assistant that works through the Google Home and other speakers powered by Google Assistant delivers an unmatchable experience of a smart home being controlled by your voice alone.
 All Android smartphones come with a built-in Google Assistant, that can pretty much do everything you want it to do, play music, get news updates, take calls, sends messages, control smart home gadgets.

 Much like Alexa, Google has devices built-in with the Assistant and devices that can be controlled by it.
 The major driving factor behind the success of the Google Home is that it is the default assistant of Android users who comprise 80% of the smartphone market.
 With Google Assistant being the default voice assistant in all android devices and people's familiarity with the app gives it an edge over Alexa.
 The Assistant works in tandem with the Google Home app on Android or iOs device.
-To add new device you just need to simply tap add device button and follow instructions.
+To add a new device you just need to simply tap add device button and follow instructions.

 Apple Home Kit

-HomeKit is Apple technology platform that provides an easy, secure way to control your home's lights, doors, thermostats, and more from your iPhone, iPad, iPod, Airpods and other Apple devices.
-HomeKit brings together all compatible smart home devices in single interface "Home" and they sync with each other and work in a combination.
+HomeKit is an Apple technology platform that provides an easy, secure way to control your home's lights, doors, thermostats, and more from your iPhone, iPad, iPod, Airpods and other Apple devices.
+HomeKit brings together all compatible smart home devices in a single interface "Home" and they sync with each other and work in a combination.
 This makes HomeKit one of the best ecosystems on the market.
 What’s even better is that everything is all connected devices can be controlled from the Home app on iOS, iPadOS or macOS devices and it also works with Siri.
 For something to work with Siri, the Home app, and Homekit, it needs to have a 'Works with HomeKit' badge on the packaging (or on the online listing).

 The Home app has three sections to it: Home lists all your smart home devices, with your selected favourites up top; Rooms groups devices in locations around your house; and Automation allows you to automate smart home behaviours.

 The selection of devices that works with HomeKit isn't as comprehensive as Alexa or Google Assistant but quality products are being added to the list all the time.
-HomeKit itself is a protocol which all the devices need to comply to get access to it and make them work with all Apple products.
+HomeKit itself is a protocol that all the devices need to comply with to get access to it and make them work with all Apple products.
 Apple has now partnered with Samsung, LG, Sony and Vizio to bring HomeKit support to their TVs, for example, while the AirPlay streaming standard now supports more non-Apple devices.